machine-learning-glossary/glossary/jekyll/content/terms/padding-convolution.md

 Additionally, values in the middle of the input matrix have a greater influence on the output than values on the edges.

-To solve these problems, it is common to [zero-pad](/terms/zero-pad/) the input matrix to preserve information at the edges of the input and to avoid the output from shrinking too much.
+There are several different methods for choosing what values to pad an input matrix with:

+ - [Zero-padding][2] -- padding with zeroes
+ - Repeating the nearest border values as values for padding
+ - Using values from the opposite side of the matrix as padding values

+[1]: /terms/convolution/
+[2]: /terms/zero-pad/